NextronSystems/asgard-manual/usage/troubleshooting.rst

    C:\Windows\system32>set GRPC_GO_LOG_SEVERITY_LEVEL=info
    C:\Windows\system32>set GODEBUG=http2debug=2

-Navgiate into the agent's program directory and start it to see all output messages.
+Navigate into the agent's program directory and start it to see all output messages.

 .. code-block:: doscon